bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/processor.md

 # speed of &lt;processor&gt; : hertz

 Returns the speed of the processor in Hertz.
+This property is not available on macOS Big Sur (Apple M1 chip).

 # state of &lt;processor&gt; : string